Jab Tak Hai Jaan: Records

-The film received a moderately positive response from international critics.
-Priya Joshi of Digital Spy rated it 3 out of 5, calling it “a healthy dose of Khan” and “the message which [Chopra] lived and breathed.”
-Simon Foster of Australia’s Special Broadcasting Service echoed similar sentiments, describing the film as “a grand cinematic work” with both strengths and weaknesses.
-Los Angeles Times critic Mark Olsen praised its “freshness” and “certainty of tone,” calling it “a fitting tribute” to Chopra’s career.

-Lisa Tsering of The Hollywood Reporter wrote that the film “reflects a modern sensibility” while retaining Chopra’s romantic touch.
-The New York Times’ Nicolas Rapold acknowledged the film’s melodrama but found clarity in its emotional stakes.
-Gulf News described it as a “beguiling romantic film,” praising Chopra’s direction and the emotional resonance of the narrative.

 Accolades

 The film won four Filmfare Awards, five Zee Cine Awards and two Colors Screen Awards.
 Jab Tak Hai Jaan received several marketing and business awards for its overseas performance, promotions, distribution, and music.
 However, Kaif and Sharma were nominated for Golden Kela and Ghanta awards; some critics felt that their acting was less than stellar.
 Sharma and Shreya Ghoshal were the main award recipients.